jacobmrobison23/Payroll-tracker/readme.md

-Credit to mary and william allred for helping with javascript for this project.
+Credit to mary for helping with javascript for this project.